At notorious jail, guards feel heat for teen’s near suicide

 The city’s internal watchdog said it is investigating.

-Meanwhile, the Legal Aid Society is calling on authorities to drop the alleged parole violation that put Feliciano behind bars on Nov.
+Meanwhile, the Legal Aid Society succeeded in calling on authorities to drop the alleged parole violation that put Feliciano behind bars on Nov.
 19, arguing that having him under constant supervision, with a correctional officer by his hospital bedside has “exacerbated his family’s grief and anxiety.”
+The parole violation was dropped Wednesday night.

 The organization also questioned why Feliciano was put in jail in the first place, given his age and what it said was his known mental health history of past suicide attempts and the city jail system’s poor track record of managing inmates’ suicide risks.